 Can I get remote (or freelance) WordPress developer jobs?

 One of the best things about WordPress developer jobs is that you can choose to work onsite or remotely.
-And as the world becomes a bigger global village thanks to faster internet connections and better communication tools and apps, working remotely has never been easier.
+Tons of companies are looking to hire remote developers and as the world becomes a bigger global village thanks to faster internet connections and better communication tools and apps, working remotely has never been easier.

 So yes, if you’re looking for remote or freelance WordPress developer jobs, you’ll definitely find lots of opportunities.